 The disease is treated with anti-inflammatory medicines such as corticosteroids and drugs that suppress the immune system.

-When muscle strength improves, the patient’s doctor may tell the patient to slowly cut back on his or her doses.
+When muscle strength improves, the patient’s doctor may tell the patient to cut back on their doses slowly.
 However, most individuals with the condition must take a medicine called prednisone indefinitely.

 If the condition is associated with a tumor, the muscle weakness and rash may improve when the tumor is excised or removed.